Marina Hegering

-Marina Hegering (born 17 April 1990) is a German footballer.
-She currently plays as a defender for VfL Wolfsburg and the German national team.
+Marina Hegering (born 17 April 1990) is a German professional footballer who plays as a defender for Frauen-Bundesliga club 1.
+FC Köln.
+She also played for the German national team.

 Club career

-Marina Hegering began her career at DJK SV Lowick 1930.
+Hegering began her career at DJK SV Lowick 1930.
 She played with them for twelve years, most recently in the male B-Youth performance class.
 At the age of 16, she switched to FCR 2001 Duisburg, for whose Bundesliga team she played until 2011.
-On August 19, 2007 (Day 1) she made her competitive debut in a 1-0 away win against Hamburger SV.
-She scored twice on April 6, 2008 (Day 14) in a 7-1 home win against TSV Crailsheim for her first Bundesliga goals.
+On 19 August 2007 (Day 1) she made her competitive debut in a 1–0 away win against Hamburger SV.
+She scored twice on 6 April 2008 (Day 14) in a 7–1 home win against TSV Crailsheim for her first Bundesliga goals.
 In the 2010/11 season, a persistent heel injury forced her to stay away from the game.
 During her club affiliation, she won the DFB Cup twice and the UEFA Cup once.

 For the 2011/12 season she signed a two-year contract with Bayer 04 Leverkusen.
-After recovering from the heel injury, she played her first game for them on April 13, 2013 (matchday 18) in a goalless draw at home against SGS Essen.
+After recovering from the heel injury, she played her first game for them on 13 April 2013 (matchday 18) in a goalless draw at home against SGS Essen.
 She joined SGS Essen at the start of the 2017/18 season.
-With her team she reached the final of the DFB Cup against VfL Wolfsburg on July 4, 2020 and scored twice but was defeated 4-2 on penalties.
+With her team she reached the final of the DFB Cup against VfL Wolfsburg on 4 July 2020 and scored twice but was defeated 4–2 on penalties.

-On 24 April 2020, she was signed by Bayern Munich for the 2020/21 season and received a contract that expired on June 30, 2022.
+On 24 April 2020, she was signed by Bayern Munich for the 2020/21 season and received a contract that expired on 30 June 2022.

-She signed to join VfL Wolfsburg in 2022.
+She was signed by VfL Wolfsburg in 2022.
 She received a contract for four years until 2026.
 She holds a B+ trainer license.